A memoir of exile and rebellion—

 Great-Grandfather Vashchenko stitched his

-Over ten million Slavic soldiers perished as they
+Millions of Slavic soldiers perished as they defeated

-My great-grandfather came home with the Bible still
+My great-grandfather came home with his Bible still

 covering his heart.